Lapo9/AutocorrelationCUDA/readme.md

 * **Bank conflicts avoidance:** In order to use the potential of CUDA architecture fully, we arranged the arrays relative to the bin groups of each sensor "vertically", instead of "horizontally".
 So, after the last position of the first bin group of the first sensor, there is the first position of the first bin group of the second sensor, and not the first position of the second group of the first sensor.
 This way it was impossible for cells accessed concurrently to end up on the same bank.

 ![Memory layout](https://github.com/Lapo9/AutocorrelationCUDA/blob/multi_tau/documentation/Images/BinGroupMultiSensorMemory.png)

+###### Actually calculated lag values formula
+Since the multi-tau approach unties the number of operations from the actual number of calculated lag values, it is important to have a formula to get how many lag values are calculated given the number of bin groups `B`, and the size of a bin group `S`: `number of lag values = summation[n: 0 -> B-1](S * 2^n)`.

+For example, given 10 bin groups of size 32, we have: `number of lag values = summation[n: 0 -> 9](32 * 2^n) = 32736`.

+This formula can be obtained by thinking about the meaning of "bin group".
+The first bin group has single bins, so, looking at the example, it calculates the first `32 * 1 = 32 * 2^0 = 32` lag values.
+The second bin group has double bins (bins with half the resolution, look at the table above), so it calculates `32 * 2 = 32 * 2^1 = 64` lag values.
+So with two groups we calculate `32 + 64 = 96` lag values.
+The third group has bins with a resolution 4 times smaller than the base one, so it computes `32 * 4 = 32 * 2^2 = 128` lag values.
+With 3 bin groups we calculate `32 + 64 + 128 = 224` lag values.
+And so on.

 ##### Algorithm